HolyTrinity777/sovereign-runtime-evidence/README.md

 This repository is governed by the Sovereign Runtime Public Evidence Package License, Version 1.2.
 The repository contains a public evidence package released solely for independent verification of observable behavior under controlled fault-injection conditions.

 The package is not an open-source release, and no rights are granted beyond those explicitly stated in the license.
 Any commercial use, redistribution, AI/ML training use, or access beyond the limited public rights requires prior written permission from the Copyright Holder.

+### Private Access / NDA

+The private sovereign runtime core is not included in this repository.
+Access to private materials, implementation details, or commercial review may be provided separately under NDA or other written agreement.

 ## Reproducibility